lvalnegri/workshops-setup_cloud_analytics_machine/r_packages.md

   - [huxtable](https://github.com/hughjonesd/huxtable) - Provides functionalities to create modern LaTeX and HTML tables
   - [flextable](https://github.com/davidgohel/flextable) - Provides a framework to easily create tables for reporting with *RMarkdown*/*Shiny* or *Word*/*Powerpoint*
   - [kableExtra](https://github.com/haozhu233/kableExtra) - Add functionalities to `kable` package to construct more complex tables.
 It can also be added to `formattable`.
-  - [simpletable](https://github.com/jalapic/simpletable) - Allows making simple tables in RMarkdown (Not to be mistaken with [SimpleTable](https://cran.rstudio.com/web/packages/SimpleTable/))
   - [pixiedust](https://github.com/nutterb/pixiedust) - Provide functionalities for building customized tables in R output
   - [sparktable](https://github.com/alexkowa/sparkTable) - Allows to include sparklines and graphical tables for TeX and HTML formats
   - [rpivotTable](http://github.com/smartinsightsfromdata/rpivotTable) -